Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2018 - 2019

 Rufus King Park

 Absent Monuments consists of several mirrored obelisks.
-The viewer's mirrored reflection both celebrates them and subtly brings them into Jamaica, Queens’ complex history of colonization, war, abolitionism, immigration and rural urbanization.
+The viewer’s mirrored reflection both celebrates them and subtly brings them into Jamaica, Queens’ complex history of colonization, war, abolitionism, immigration and rural urbanization.
 The obelisks’ stone plinths feature blue and white Dutch Delft photographic tiles that display the history of Rufus King Park and are surrounded by floral tiles inspired by Native American pattern work.
 Through these motifs, the obelisks honor the complex history of the Native American people, while also acknowledging the various periods of cultural displacements that have occurred in Queens.
+July 1, 2018 to June 30, 2019.

 Rose DeSiano received her M.F.A from the Art Center College of Design, Los Angeles and her B.F.A from NYU-Tisch School of the Arts.
 DeSiano has exhibited widely across the United States as well as internationally, including the Netherlands, China and, Spain.
 Rose DeSiano lives in Brooklyn and is a Professor of Fine Arts-Photography at Kutztown University, PA.